Bayonetta (video game)

-Bayonetta received generally positive reviews.
-The game was praised for its combat, presentation, and soundtrack, but drew criticism for its story and quick time events.
-The game was nominated for and won several end-of-the-year accolades, had sold over a million units worldwide by 2010, and has been cited as one of the best video games ever made.
+Bayonetta received critical acclaim upon its release.
+The game was praised for its combat, presentation, and soundtrack, but also drew some criticism for its story and quick time events.
+The game was nominated for and won several end-of-the-year accolades, had sold over one million units worldwide by 2010, and is considered to be one of the greatest video games ever made.
 An anime film adaptation by Gonzo, Bayonetta: Bloody Fate, was released in Japan in November 2013.
-The game was followed by Bayonetta 2 (2014) and Bayonetta 3 (2022).
+The game was followed by Bayonetta 2 (2014), Bayonetta 3 (2022), and Bayonetta Origins: Cereza and the Lost Demon (2023).